 Along with the smaller islands offshore (including Ulva, Iona and Staffa), Mull offers a splendid, varied and unspoilt habitat for a wide range of bird, animal and marine life.

 Otters and Golden Eagles are all around, but can be elusive to the untrained eye.
 White Tailed Eagles are frequently seen and hides are open to the public once nests are established.
 Puffins come ashore on Staffa and Lunga from early April and leave in early August.
 Hen Harriers and seals are common, as are Red deer.
 Minke whales, dolphins and many other cetaceans are often spotted when at sea.

 The island is reached by short ferry crossings from the mainland.
-The main route takes just 40 minutes from Oban, itself less than three hours drive from Glasgow or Edinburgh.
+The main route takes around 45 minutes from Oban, itself less than three hours drive from Glasgow or Edinburgh.